 “Thank you all for coming.
 Today I’d like to discuss the business practices of the green monkey.”

 Say the above sentence out loud.
 I bolded the vowels.
 When you come across a vowel, make it louder and longer.
-You hear how it sounds staccato and even?
+Do you hear how it sounds staccato and even?
 It’s how most people try to improve their speech.

 Listening to someone speak in a staccato tone makes me think about lunch.
 “Should I get chicken cutlet on a roll with mayo?
 Or should I be really good and get a salad?”

 I will do anything other than listening to what the speaker says if she’s using an even-steven tone.
-The more I hear to this drone, the more I think I have to treat myself and get the sandwich.
+The more I hear this drone, the more I think I have to treat myself and get the sandwich.

 I’m here to help.